NgChongBoon/DevOpsProj/README.md

 [logo1]: https://github.com/NgChongBoon/DevOpsProj/blob/master/IntendedOutcome.jpg

 # Creating a Bot in Telegram
-- create Bot from BotFather and add Bot into a newly created chatgroup
+- Created Bot from BotFather and add Bot into a newly created chatgroup.

 ![alt text][logo3]